 From a fundamental re-think of strategy through to changes in transactional processes or resources, changes in your model can unlock growth, create new markets, and deliver efficiencies.
 You should consider whether changes in how you work can deliver benefits – and don’t assume that today’s successful model will continue to thrive tomorrow.
 Business model innovation – such as our very own E-Trade platform DAS Connect – is about being clear on your purpose, and aligning your resources, processes and profit formula with your value proposition.

 The threat of non-traditional players entering the market is very real and our industry seems to have realised just in time that we need to take steps – but it has to be now.
 The alternative is a slow death; one which might not even be that slow but painful.
 There are however plenty of areas still exposed to significant disruption risk.
 Take the legal insurance space for example – if there’s one market that’s more traditional than insurance, its law.
 The opportunity (or threat!) of disruption is massive.
+When considering your own innovation strategy, you need to be realistic about how others may disrupt your own market space, whether they are new players or existing businesses pivoting their approach.
+Try putting yourself in your competitors shoes – how would you disrupt your own business.

 AI and robotics are fast becoming the favourite scare story of our times – robots will take all our jobs, and you should fear the rise of the machines!
 The possibilities inherent in this technology are astounding.
 Today’s generation of AI is more accurate, efficient, and predictive than its human equivalent, and can replicate human behaviour so well that customers facing AI, can already be tricked into thinking that they are dealing with a person.
 So imagine what the next generation will be able to do.
 It’s only 22 years since World Champion Garry Kasparov took on AI machine Deep Blue at chess – ultimately, he never stood a chance!